syncfusion-content/asp.netmvc-docs/aspnetmvc/UploadBox/Getting-Started.md

 {% endhighlight %}

-N> You can restrict one or more different extension files by giving file extension seperated by comma (,)
+N> You can restrict one or more different extension files by giving file extension separated by comma (,)

 The following screenshot displays an **Uploadbox** control with the file extension.